 By a different design – as by a changed winding diameter or winding distance – metal springs can also be produced with a non-linear deformation, or force-way ratio.
 Basically, Hookese’s law describes the task of a metal spring: The longer the distance “s” is, around which a metal spring is stretched or compressed, the stronger the counteracting spring force “F” of the spring.
 Deformations as in the case of rubber, or plastic deformation in metal springs after exceeding the proportionality limit “Rp” do not belong to the special linear case of the Law of Elasticity.

 Formula Hookese’s Law Metal Springs

-The hooke law states that the path “s” depends linearly on the acting force “F”.
+Hooke’s law states that the spring travel “s” depends linearly on the acting force “F”.

-The spring rate “R” serves as a proportionality factor and describes the stiffness of the metal spring.
+In the formula of Hooke’s law, the spring constant “R” serves as a proportionality factor and describes the stiffness of the metal spring.
 With a tension spring, the linear behavior is shown when loaded with a weight.
 After doubling the weight, the double path “s” also occurs.